What Is The Marzano Grading Scale?

 Marzano Reference Scale:

-Our gradebook calculations reflect a standards-based approach.
-Our gradebook will not modify your students’ achievement data, but perhaps may modify how it is categorized based on mastery level.
+Kiddom's gradebook reflects a standards-based approach inspired by Dr. Marzano's work.
+Our gradebook will not alter your students’ achievement data, but it may adjust how it is categorized based on mastery level.

-The Marzano scale is helpful with analyzing student progress over time.
-The scale can help determine at what point the student may have had difficulty understanding the subject matter, and where they may need to focus more.
-Marzano believes the scale should be student-friendly, so that the student can know how proficient they are with the material.
-He also theorizes that using a 100 point scale when it comes to grading can be difficult, as a scale that large cannot truly reflect how difficult an assignment is and how well the student understands the content.
-Marzano theorizes that a simple four point grading system is the most efficient way of grading student progress because it demonstrates if the student is developing or working beyond expectations.
+The Marzano scale is valuable for analyzing student progress over time.
+It can assist in identifying when students may have encountered difficulty understanding the subject matter and where they may need to focus more.
+Dr. Marzano advocates for a student-friendly scale so that students can gauge their proficiency with the material.
+He also posits that using a 100-point scale for grading can be challenging, as it may not accurately reflect the difficulty of an assignment and the student's comprehension of the content.
+Dr. Marzano suggests that a simple four-point grading system is the most effective way to assess student progress, as it indicates whether the student is developing as expected or exceeding expectations.

-Kiddom adopted Marzano’s grading style in hopes to achieve a better sense of mastery for students.
-From here, teachers can choose to adjust instruction to address remediation and enrichment needs of students, including differentiating their daily lessons.
+Kiddom has embraced Dr. Marzano’s grading style with the aim of providing a clearer sense of mastery for students.
+Subsequently, teachers can opt to adapt instruction to address students' remediation and enrichment needs, including customizing their daily lessons.

-For resources on Dr. Marzano’s research as it pertains to standards-based grading, click here.
+For more information about Dr. Marzano’s research on standards-based grading, visit here.